 FREE Admission to Western Spirit: Scottsdale’s Museum of the West

-In celebration of Western Week, admission to the museum is FREE on Friday and Saturday.
+In celebration of Western Week, admission to the museum is FREE on Friday.
 If you can, there is a suggested donation of $5 for adults and $2 for children/students.

 Parade route: Drinkwater Blvd. along Scottsdale Rd., finishing at Brown Ave.
 Click here for more details.
 The Trail’s End Festival is held in Historic Old Town.